 If you don’t meet the criteria to be enrolled when your employer starts enrolling workers, you won’t be automatically enrolled into a workplace pension.
 You will be known as an ‘entitled worker’.
 However, you may be able to join the pension scheme if you’d like, if you’re not already a member.
 Your employer can’t refuse your membership, however they don’t have to contribute if you earn:

-If you meet the criteria at a later date, for example you reach age 22 or you start to earn more, and you’re not already a member, then your employer will automatically enrol you.
+If you meet the criteria at a later date, for example you reach age 22 or you start to earn more, and you’re not already a member, then your employer will auto-enrol you.